ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 Through proactive engagement as an rOpenSci champion, I aim to enable collaboration and robust knowledge exchange, cultivate cross-institutional partnerships, whereby I can play a pivotal role in facilitating the exchange of expertise and resources, fostering mutual growth and advancement.

 ## Andrea Gomez Vargas

+I’m Andrea Gomez Vargas, I have a degree in Sociology.
+I'm from Colombia, but I’ve lived in Buenos Aires, Argentina since 2012.
+I am currently working as a population statistics analyst at the National Institute of Statistics and Census - INDEC Argentina, I am also a university professor of social sciences and data science where I teach R.

+I am an active member of the R community in Argentina and Latin America.
+I have been part of RLadies Buenos Aires and am currently part of the RLadies global team and the LatinR organizing committee.

+As a champion, my project is to generate a package that makes census data available, homogenized and ready to use.
+It would include the census data from 1970 to 2022.
+Having a package of census information will allow the public and private sectors, citizens and other actors in society to access current and historical information on Argentina's population, households and housing in a more accessible way.

+Being part of the program is an opportunity to have the guidance of an expert community on the topic.
+I feel that learning about package development is the next step in my career using R and as part of its community.

+I’m also looking forward to sharing experiences between Champions and learning from everyone during this process.

+## Liz Hare

+I’m Liz Hare, PhD from New York, USA.
+I work on quantitative genetics and statistics for the working dog field, including research and evaluations for selective breeding.
+I serve as the Assistant Director for Data Management and Open Science at the ManyDogs Project, a consortium of researchers that aims to improve cognitive research by using larger data sets and open science practices.
+My project with the rOpenSci champions program is to improve my R code reviewing skills and apply them to ManyDogs and other open science projects.

+I also work on inclusion and accessibility in the R and open science communities with The Turing Way, UseR!, and Forwards with the perspective of a screen reader user.

+As an rOpenSci Champion, I hope to learn and contribute to a new group of open science collaborators and to take the skills and knowledge back to all the teams I work with.
+I’m looking forward to both rOpenSci’s general open science education and to learning specific practices for code review (which might improve my code, too!).
+Many thanks to everyone who organizes this program!
+I’m looking forward to getting started.

+## Francesca Belem Lopes Palmeira

+My name is Francesca Belem Lopes Palmeira.
+I am a Brazilian Biologist, Doctor in Sciences - major in Forest Resources, interested in conservation conflicts, ecological modeling and data visualization.
+I plan to develop a package called 'Potential for Conflict Index - PCI', which is a descriptive statistical method used to enhance the understanding of outcomes in human dimensions research.
+The package will equip users with the tools required for calculating, comparing, and graphing the potential for conflict.
+The concepts of consensus and disagreement/conflict hold relevance across various fields, including economics, political science, psychology, sociology, and natural resources.
+It is worth noting that although PCI can currently be computed using software such as Excel, SPSS, and SAS, there is no dedicated R package available for conducting this specific analysis.
+I wish to participate in the Program with the goal of enhancing my technical skills in software development and acquiring best practices for package development.
+I am eager to collaborate on projects with fellow community members, recognizing that this will not only contribute to my growth as a practitioner but also strengthen the community as a whole.

+## Binod Jung Bogati

+I'm a Data Science - Associate Manager at Numeric Mind, with experience in Clinical trial Programming over 3 years.
+I'm from Nepal and has an undergraduate degree in Computer Science and IT.
+I'mpassionate about solving real-world problems using data science and I'm proficient in Python, R, and SAS programming languages.

+I'm working on the nepalcensus package for R, which provides a comprehensive and up-to-date tool for accessing and exploring demographic, socio-economic, and geographic data collected during the most recent census conducted in Nepal.
+This package is designed to assist researchers, policymakers, and data analysts in understanding and utilizing census data effectively for various applications and insights.
+During this tenure, I will be working on improving the nepalcensus package with the help of rOpenSci mentors.

+As someone involved in various R-related projects and initiatives, I'm excited about the rOpenSci Champions Program and the potential impact it can have on my institution, community, and career.
+I believe that the program is a great opportunity to continue sharpening my skills and contribute to the open-source R community.